JannieI/canvas-workstation-V3/src/app/roadmap.md

 BUG: if using a custom vega spec, the editor does not understand this.
 Bug: after changes in the Modal form & close with X - the original W changes
 Bug: X axis always changes to nominal - fix hardcoding ...
+- set properties of new Widget as a template - user pref

 **Dashboard**
 1. Easy to drill in and out of dates - year - month - day, etc